Iterated Prisoner's Dilemma - Definition

 - Economics, Finance, & Analytics

-Iterated Prisoner's Dilemma Definition
+What is an Iterated Prisoner's Dilemma

 In game theory, a prisoner's dilemma is a situation in a game when two players need to bargain and cooperate to achieve the biggest reward - but they might not do so.
 When the two players refuse to cooperate, even when it is in their best interest, a prisoner's dilemma occurs.
 The iterated prisoner's dilemma occurs as a result of an extended prisoner's dilemma.
 When the same players engage in the prisoner's dilemma more than once.
 In some cases, this type of prisoner's dilemma is called the "Peace-War game."

 In an iterated prisoner's dilemma, players in a game remember the past actions of their opponent and user their behavioral tendencies to align their gaming strategy.
 When the same players play prisoner's dilemma repeatedly, an iterated prisoner's dilemma occurs.
 Given that the players are already familiar with the pattern of the opponent, they can develop a strategy that will give them the highest reward and not follow the conventional gaming strategy.
 The most common strategy in this dilemma is Tit-for-tat.
 The iterated prisoner's dilemma applies to diverse human theories, especially those relating to human integration, cooperation and trust.
-Through this dilemma, one can know how cooperation and trust is perceived amongst humans.
+Through this dilemma, one can know how cooperation and trust is perceived among humans.
 In recent times, the iterated prisoner's dilemma is used for corporate strategy and investment strategy.

 Example of the Iterated Prisoner's Dilemma Game